Miguel-Angel-Roldan-Garcia/Acme-L3/README.txt

 # they accept any liabilities with respect to them.

-This is the first instatiation of the starter project Hello-World-23.1 and it will serve as the project base for Acme-One-23.1 in Design and Testing.
+This is the first instatiation of the starter project Hello-World-23.1 and it will serve as the project base for Acme-L3 in Design and Testing, particularly for the first delivery: D01.

 To get this project up and running, please follow the appropriate guideline, taking into account that you must link the appropriate version of the Acme-Framework excluding the